June 23, 2021

 [T]he antelope is equipped with a signal system which enables it to communicate danger at great distances.
 This is the white patch on the rump, lighter in color than the body.
 When frightened or interested in anything unusual the antelope contracts its muscles and the patch becomes a flare of white. . .

 Yeah it does.
 Also, fun fact:

 [T]he antelope, like all Plains animals, possesses a great vitality.
 Dodge says that “antelope will carry off more lead in proportion to their size than any other animal.”

 Walter Prescott Webb, The Great Plains, p.
 35, 36

 While we’re on the subject of filling antelope with lead, I’d like to take a minute to talk about those two great American pastimes: hunting and fishing.
 Personally, I’ve never been fond of either.
 I’ve never gone hunting.
-And whatever fantasy I might ever had held about fishing was drummed out of me by the sight of Captain “Bone in her teeth’” Don beating the crap out of a mahi-mahi with a winch handle while it bled all over the cockpit of our boat in the Sea of Cortes.
+And whatever fantasy I might ever had held about fishing was drummed out of me by the sight of Captain “Bone in her teeth’” Don trying to kill a mahi-mahi he had landed in the Sea of Cortes by beating the crap out of it with a winch handle while it bled all over the cockpit of our boat.